For Funders

 Looking Ahead

-MYDG’s strategic plan puts a focus on delivering more early intervention work, achieving scale by enhancing and expanding programmes, ensuring good use of the Pilton Retreat, and reinstating trips that were paused in lockdown and during the cost-of-living crisis.
-These trips, some in Scotland and some overseas, were enormously beneficial in giving young people fresh perspectives, experiences and aspirations that helped shape the future course of their lives.
+MYDG’s strategic plan puts a focus on delivering more early intervention work, enhancing girls work to achieve greater participation, ensuring good use of our Pilton Retreat (social enterprise) and rebuilding trips that were paused in lockdown and again in the cost-of-living crisis.
+These trips were hugely beneficial in giving young people fresh perspectives, experiences and aspirations.

 For more information contact sarah@mydg.org.uk